EverettNC/ALPHAVOXWAKESUP/LEARNING_CENTER_STATUS.md

 📚 **Knowledge: Growing**
 💙 **Mission: Unwavering**

-**Derek is in class.
+**alphavox is in class.
 Every single day.
 Learning how to better serve those who need it most.**

 ---